Calli-ope/trankly/README.md

 ## Installation

 1. First navigate to `cd server` and install all dependencies with `npm install`. \
-Then start a development server with `npm run dev`
+Then start a development server with `npm run dev`.
-2. Visit the Vecel deployment at [trankly.vercel.app/](https://trankly.vercel.app/) to view the site \
+2. Visit the Vecel deployment at [trankly.vercel.app/](https://trankly.vercel.app/) to view the site. \
-Or install all dependencies with `npm install` and start a local development server with `npm run dev`
+Alternatively open a new Terminal, install all dependencies with `npm install` and start a local development server with `npm run dev`.

 ## Building